vamsigajelli/repos3/README.md

-# repos3
+my name is vamsi
+my middle name is krishna
-this is a new repos
+this is just a drill.
-files ll be created under this repos.
+trying to learn GIT.